The Property Finders

-So, there it is, back to where we were six years ago.
-The Marbella Town Hall held a press conference today, calling for calm.
-Of course, the overwhelming majority of properties in the municipality are not affected, particularly those in the most prime areas of the region which, under the once-again valid 1986 laws were, and remain legal.
-But for thousands who bought new-builds in the boom things are less certain, as indeed they are for those developers about to start or already building new projects on plots zoned as development land in the 2010 revision but not under the 1986 one.
+So, there it is, back to where we were ten years ago.
+Of course, the overwhelming majority of properties in the municipality are not affected.
+The once-again valid 1986 Marbella planning laws were, and remain legal.
+But for thousands who bought new-builds in the boom years things are less certain.
+And that’s also true for developers about to start or already building new projects on plots zoned as development land in the 2010 revision but not under the 1986 one.

-Not everyone is unhappy.
-Some developers didn’t like the new plan including Ricardo Arranz, who heads up the National Association of Developers and said today he is very pleased with the outcome.
+However, not everyone is unhappy.
+Some developers didn’t like the new plan including Ricardo Arranz, who heads up the National Association of Developers.
+He is on record as being pleased with the outcome.
 Many in the industry felt the Marbella planning laws in the 2010 revision were rushed and poorly thought through but after four year’s wrangling everyone just wanted it to be over.
-What is certain, however, is that uncertainty is always a bad thing in the marketplace but how soon a resolution will be found is anyone’s guess.
+However, uncertainty is always a bad thing in the marketplace but how soon a resolution will be found is anyone’s guess.
 Nothing before 2022 is mine.